mtanksl/amf.net/README.md

 # Audience?

 Probably nobody.
 But hey, It is fun to learn and implement a protocol.
-I kind liked this one (but no, I will never use it again, never).
+I kind liked this one (but no, I will never use it again).

 # Specification

-Here is the official (Action Message Format AMF0 Specification)[https://www.adobe.com/content/dam/acom/en/devnet/pdf/amf0-file-format-specification.pdf] and (Action Message Format AMF3 Specification)[https://www.adobe.com/content/dam/acom/en/devnet/pdf/amf-file-format-spec.pdf].
+Here is the official [Action Message Format AMF0 Specification](https://www.adobe.com/content/dam/acom/en/devnet/pdf/amf0-file-format-specification.pdf) and [Action Message Format AMF3 Specification](https://www.adobe.com/content/dam/acom/en/devnet/pdf/amf-file-format-spec.pdf).